-There are many different causes for stomach pain.
-If you experience this pain once in a while, Medical News Today states that it could just be an acid reflux.
+There are many different causes of stomach pain.
+If you experience this pain once in a while, Medical News Today states that it could just be acid reflux.
 They add that if you experience this pain a couple of times a day, it could be a stomach or peptic ulcer.

 Sudden Back Pain